-This is the voice of Metaverse One, greetings to my hopefully not too technical blog covering the 3D web, virtual worlds, mirror worlds, 3D web applications, people, companies, standards, news, and technologies of the mixed reality Metaverse.
+This is the voice of Metaverse One, greetings to my blog covering the 3D web, virtual worlds, mirror worlds, virtual & augmented reality, people, companies, standards, news, and technologies of the mixed reality Metaverse.
 These views are my own and do not reflect those of any collaborators.
 Hope it helps in your migration!

 Build with Chrome brings Legos to WebGL